 The month of November is all about Thanksgiving.
 Most of us sit down at the table Thanksgiving evening ready to eat as much as possible, only to leave the table after the meal completely stuffed, and regretting eating those extra helpings of mashed potatoes and turkey.
 This Thanksgiving, follow this turkey recipe below by Food Network’s Ina Garten if you want to impress your family and cook a turkey that won’t leave you taking out your belt a notch or two at the end of the night.

-This recipe is all about using fresh ingredients with lots of flavor.
-Between rosemary, sage, thyme and lemon, you’ll have no shortage of flavor with this turkey, and by choosing a turkey breast rather than an entire turkey, you’ll be left with all white meat, and a more appropriate amount of food that you and your family will be happy to finish.
+This recipe is all about using fresh ingredients with lots of flavors.
+Between rosemary, sage, thyme and lemon, you’ll have no shortage of flavor with this turkey, and by choosing a turkey breast rather than an entire turkey, you’ll be left with all-white meat, and a more appropriate amount of food that you and your family will be happy to finish.

 To see the original recipe and article from FoodNetwork.com, please visit: http://bit.ly/1ibFYZx